January Songs

 January Songs is the fifth studio album by British singer-songwriter Darren Hayman.
 The album comes from a one-month project undertaken by Hayman whereby each song was written and recorded throughout January 2011 and accompanied by a music video and video diaries.
 A special anniversary physical release of the album was released in January 2012.
 A limited edition of 1500 came with sleeves individually hand-drawn by Hayman.

 Collaborators included The Wave Pictures, Elizabeth Morris from Allo Darlin', Gordon McIntyre from Ballboy, Terry Edwards, DJ Downfall, Rotifer, Valentine Leys, Litoral, The Hillfields, Ghostwriter, Pete Astor, Harvey Williams and former Hefner members Jack Hayter and Antony Harding.

 The album also comes with 17 hidden tracks of demos and voice notes not available on the original conception.

+Hayman announced the project in December 2010.